hyungui/sense-client/Readme.md

 ### Step 4.
 Making your gRPC call (python)

 The predicted values are given in units of one second for all methods except for 'music_key' and 'music_tempo'.
-The size of the input audio file is recommended not to exceed but not limited to 100MB.
+The size of the input audio file is recommended not to exceed 100MB.

 Note that the type of the result is not determined by the input audio but by the method you call.
 For example, if you call a music analysis method with a speech data, the model will regard the input as a music signal and make predictions based on its knowledge about the music.
 Please be aware of the kind of the audio inputs you are using.